pandeiro/boot-http/README.md

 ### Composability

-You may have noticed the `wait` task being used after all the invocations so far.
+You may have noticed the `wait` task being used after all the command-line invocations so far.
 This is because by itself, the `serve` task does not block and exits immediately.

 What good is that?
 It means you can compose with other tasks.